mattermost/docs/source/collaborate/access-your-workspace.rst

   **Web browser**

   1. Open a web browser.
-Review the `web browsers that Mattermost supports </install/software-hardware-requirements.html#pc-web>`__.
+Review the :ref:`web browsers that Mattermost supports <install/software-hardware-requirements:pc web>`.
   2. Copy and paste the Mattermost server link into the browser's address field.
   3. Enter your user credentials to log into Mattermost.